BrunoFonttesJ/infra-kubernetes/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [minikube](https://minikube.sigs.k8s.io/docs/start/)

-## Introduction to the kubernetes resources used in the project
+## Introduction to Kubernetes

-If you are already familiar with basic kubernetes components, presented as follows, you can skip this section and move on to the next one.
+If you are already familiar with kubernetes and its basic components,you can skip this section and move on to the next one.

+### Concepts:

+- **Platform**: Structures that allow multiple products to be built within the same technical framework.
+- **Application Workload**: The amount of work that needs to be done in a period of time.
+- **State**: A set of declarative configurations that define the application version, memory, cpu and auto-scaling rules among others.
+  - **Desired state**: The desired state can be changed when occurs a new deployment or an auto-scaling rule triggering, for example.
+  - **Current state**: It is what kubernetes checks constantly to see if there are any differences against the desired state.
+If so, it will start the necessary tasks to change it towards the desired one.
+- **Service discovery**: A process capable of identifing and connecting services within a network without requiring hardcoded ip addresses.
+This is achievable through dns records.
+- **Sidecar containers**: Secondary containers that run along with the main application container, within the same Pod.
+They are used to extend or enhance the main functionaly of an app by providing additional services or functionalities such as logging, monitoring and security.

+### Kubernetes
+Kubernetes is a platform for managing containerized workloads.
+Some of its main responsabilities are as follows:
+- Reliability: Keep the infrastructure current state equal to the desired state.
+- Scalability: Change the desired state accordingly to pre-defined metrics such as memory usage and cpu usage.
+- Load Balancing: Load balance traffic among deployment replicas.
+- Facilitates zero-downtime deployments through strategies such as Rolling updates, Canary and Blue-Green.

 ### Pod
 The pod is the smallest deployable unit in kubernetes architecture.
 It consists of a group of one or more containers with shared storage and network resources.
+Usually if it has more than one container it is going to be due the use of a sidecar pattern.

 ### Service

-The service is an abstraction to help exposing a group of pods over a network so that clients can interact with it.
+The service is an abstraction that helps exposing a group of pods over a network so that clients can interact with it.

 ### Deployment
 The deployment is responsible for changing the actual state to the desired state at a controlled rate.
+Some of the main configuration that can be done in the deployment are listed as follows:
+- target container
+- resources(cpu/memory)
+- liveness probe endpoint
+- desired amount of replicas

+Initially, given the desired state described in the deployment(based on the configurations listed above and others) and then, the deployment controller will allocate the required resources and deploy the target application.
-Initially, you describe a desired state in the deployment and then, new replicas will be created to meet the desired state.
-From that point on, either if the desired state is updated by an auto-scaling policy or the actual state changes due to a pod getting unhealthy, the deployment will be changing the actual state to meet the desire one.
+From that point on, if the desired state is updated by a HorizontalPodAutoscaler policy or the actual state changes due to a pod becoming unhealthy, the deployment controller will be changing the actual state to meet the desired one.

 ### HorizontalPodAutoscaler